snarfed/bridgy/docs/index.rst

    Import the CSV, replacing the *data* sheet.
 4. Change the underscores in column headings to spaces.
-5. Open each sheet, edit the chart, and extend the data range to include all of thee new rows.
+5. Open each sheet, edit the chart, and extend the data range to include all of the new rows.
 6. Check out the graphs!
 Save full size images with OS or browser screenshots, thumbnails with the *Download Chart* button.
 Then post them!